sandeepksaini/azure-viya-partner-sandpit-iac/README.md

 ### Troubleshooting

 In general the scripts provide meaningful error messaging.
-If a step clearly fails to complete successfully in the execution of a script it is unlikely that subsequent steps will succeed.
+If a step clearly fails to complete successfully in the execution of a script, it is unlikely that subsequent steps will succeed.
 Read the error message, understand what it is saying and what could be causing the problem and try to take corrective action, then run the failed script again.

 The aim is to build tasks in each script that are idempotent, such that re-running would not break anything.
 However strictly adhering to  this ideal is an ongoing challenge.